 - Diesel Exhaust Fluid (DEF) purge, do not disconnect the battery disconnect switch until the DEF purge has been completed.
-Refer to this Operation and Maintenance Manual, "Battery Disconnect Switch" for more information. - After the engine has stopped, you must wait for 10 minutes in order to allow the fuel pressure to be purged from the high-pressure fuel lines before any service or repair is performed on the engine fuel lines.
-The 10 minute wait will also allow static charge to dissipate from the low-pressure fuel system.
+The procedure is automatically controlled and will take approximately 2 minutes. - After the engine has stopped, you must wait for 10 minutes in order to allow the fuel pressure to be purged from the high-pressure fuel lines before any service or repair is performed on the engine fuel lines.
 If necessary, perform minor adjustments.
 Repair any leaks from the low-pressure fuel system and from the cooling, lubrication, or air systems.
 Replace any high-pressure fuel line that has leaked.
-Refer to Disassembly and Assembly Manual, "Fuel Injection Lines Install". - Before you check the engine oil, do not operate the engine.
-Wait for at least 10 minutes after the engine has stopped in order to allow the engine oil to return to the oil pan.
-Check the crankcase oil level.
+Refer to Disassembly and Assembly Manual, "Fuel Injection Lines Install". - Check the crankcase oil level.
 Maintain the oil level between the "MIN" mark and the "MAX" mark on the engine oil level gauge. - If the engine is equipped with a service hour meter, note the reading.
 Perform the maintenance that is in the Operation and Maintenance Manual, "Maintenance Interval Schedule". - Fill the fuel tank, in order to help prevent accumulation of moisture in the fuel.
 Do not overfill the fuel tank. - Fill the DEF tank, a low level of DEF in the tank can result in engine de-rate.